 Whoever coined the term, “don’t judge a book by its cover,” obviously never heard of a little thing we like to call the Internet.
-When it comes to your brand’s online assets like your stunning website and social media pages, the images that you choose to represent yourself can make or break whether or not a customer decides to engage.
+When it comes to your brand’s online assets like creating a website and social media pages, the images that you choose to represent yourself in your marketing strategies can make or break whether or not a customer decides to engage.
 One of the most important (yet often overlooked) aspects of your visual marketing is none other than the good ol’ Facebook cover photo.
 More than a complimentary image to your profile picture, a good cover photo ties together your brand’s story and can be the most vocal part of your page.

 The basics of a great cover photo:

-First things first, when it comes to social media images, size most certainly matters!
+First things first, when it comes to Facebook marketing, the size of your images most certainly matters!
 According to Facebook, your cover photo is displayed at: 820 pixels wide x 312 pixels tall on desktops and 640 pixels wide x 360 pixels tall on smartphones.
 Of course, it’s best to test how your image looks on both desktop and mobile devices to ensure that no elements are cut off based on screen size.
 You don’t want your masterpiece to be chopped – oh crop!

 How to choose your cover photo: